CDRH/datura/projects/oscys/schema.md

 * **contributors** (multivalued)
 * **date** (date using the solr date value)
 * **dateDisplay** (however we want the date to display, either pulled from the TEI or normalized from the @when)
 * **type** (From Dublin core, usually will be Image, Text, Sound or something like this.
-Often a duplicate of “subCategory” field)
+Often a duplicate of "subCategory" field)
 * **format** (The file format, physical medium, or dimensions of the resource.)
 * **medium** (added because a few projects seem to use it)
 * **extent** (size or time span)